Shamil Basayev: Abkhaz–Georgian conflict

 Later in 1992, Basayev traveled to Abkhazia, a breakaway region of Georgia, to assist the local separatist movement against the Georgian government's attempts to regain control of the region.
-Basayev became the commander-in-chief of the forces of the Confederation of Mountain Peoples of the Caucasus (a volunteer unit of pan-North Caucasian nationalists, people from the North Caucasus).
-Their involvement was crucial in the Abkhazian war and in October 1993 the Georgian government suffered a decisive military defeat.
-It was rumored that the volunteers were trained and supplied by some part of the Russian army's GRU military intelligence service.
+Basayev became the commander-in-chief of the forces of the Confederation of Mountain Peoples of the Caucasus (a volunteer unit of pan-North Caucasian nationalists).
+Their involvement was crucial in the Abkhazian war.
+In October 1993, the Georgian government suffered a decisive military defeat after the fall of Sukhumi.

+Rumors abound at the time that the North Caucasian volunteers were trained and supplied by elements of the Russian army's GRU military intelligence service.
 According to The Independent journalist Patrick Cockburn, "cooperation between Mr Basayev and the Russian army is not so surprising as it sounds.
-In 1992–93 he is widely believed to have received assistance from the GRU when he and his brother Shirvani fought in Abkhazia, a breakaway part of Georgia."
+In 1992–93 he is widely believed to have received assistance from the GRU, when he and his brother Shirvani fought in Abkhazia, a breakaway part of Georgia."
 No specific evidence was given.